ChatSecure/ChatSecure-iOS/README.md

 If you would like to relicense this code to distribute it on the App Store, please contact me at [chris@chatsecure.org](mailto:chris@chatsecure.org).

-## Contributing

-Thank you for your interest in contributing to ChatSecure!
-To avoid potential legal headaches and to allow distribution on Apple's App Store please sign our CLA (Contributors License Agreement).
-For contributing translations, please check out our [Transifex](https://www.transifex.com/projects/p/chatsecure/) page.

-1. Sign the CLA ([odt](https://github.com/chrisballinger/ChatSecure-iOS/raw/master/media/contributing/CLA.odt), [pdf](https://github.com/chrisballinger/ChatSecure-iOS/raw/master/media/contributing/CLA.pdf)) and email it to [chris@chatsecure.org](mailto:chris@chatsecure.org).
-2. [Fork](https://github.com/chrisballinger/ChatSecure-iOS/fork) the project and (preferably) work in a feature branch.
-3. Open a [pull request](https://github.com/chrisballinger/ChatSecure-ios/pulls) on GitHub.
-4. Thank you!

 ## Third-party Libraries

 This software additionally references or incorporates the following sources